-Image registration is a fundamental task in computer vision and it significantly contributes to high-level computer vision and benefits numerous practical applications.
-Although there are already a lot of image registration techniques existing in literature, there is still a significant amount of research to be conducted because there are a lot of issues that need to be solved such as the parallax problem.
-The traditional image registration algorithms suffer from the parallax problem due to their underling assumption that the scene can be regarded approximately planar which is not satisfied when large depth variations exist in the images with high-rise objects.
-To address the parallax problem, we present a new strategy for 2D image registration by leveraging the depth information from 3D image reconstruction.
-The novel idea is to recover the depth in the image region with high-rise objects to build accurate transform function for image registration.
-We segment the 3D space in several separate regions and use surface fitting algorithms to estimate the 3D dense depth map.
-In order to segment the space geometrically, we propose a non-linear deterministic annealing algorithm for space partitioning.
-From the experimental results, the new method is able to mitigate the parallax problem and achieve robust image registration results.
+Image registration is a fundamental task in computer vision because it can significantly contribute to high-level computer vision and benefit numerous practical applications.
+Though a lot of image registration techniques exist in literature, there is still a significant amount of research to be conducted because there are a lot of issues that need to be solved such as the parallax problem.
+The traditional image registration algorithms suffer from the parallax problem due to their underling assumption that the scene can be regarded approximately planar which is not satisfied in the case of large depth variation in the images with high-rise objects.
+With regard to the the parallax problem, a new strategy is proposed by leveraging the depth information via 3D reconstruction.
+One novel idea is to recover the depth in the image region with high-rise objects to build accurate transform function for image registration.
+Our method mitigates the parallax problem and can achieve robust registration results, which is validated by our experiments.
 Our algorithm is attractive to numerous practical applications.